How to Get Free Hearing Aids for Seniors

 Private Insurance

-Most private insurance plans cover hearing assessments and hearing aid fittings, but it is rare for health insurance to completely cover hearing aids.
-You may have a copay or have to pay completely out of pocket for the hearing devices.
+Most private insurance plans cover hearing assessments and hearing aid fittings, but it is rare for health insurance to cover the full cost of hearing aids.
+You may have a copay or pay completely out of pocket for the hearing devices.
 Some plans may contract with a certain hearing aid provider to get you a discounted price, so you might get a better deal on a high-quality hearing aid by using the provider your insurance plan has contracted with.

 Plans vary greatly, so it is important to call your provider and make sure you know the details of your plan.
 Here are some important questions we suggest you ask when speaking with a representative: